Polypants/threejs_tutorial/README.md

 ## The MeshLambertMaterial

-Let's change the material from `MeshBasicMaterial` to `MeshlLambertMaterial`.
-The lambert material has a matt finish, which makes it look like rubber or clay or maybe an egg shell even.
+Let's change the material from a `MeshBasicMaterial` to `MeshLambertMaterial`.
+The lambert material has a matt finish, like rubber or clay.

 ```
 var sphereMaterial = new THREE.MeshLambertMaterial({ color: 0xff5500 });
 ```

-If we check our scene, everyhting should be black again.
+If we check our scene, everything should be black again.
 This is good!
 It's back because there's no light to illuminate our sphere.

 ## Creating a Light